 Sonic hedgehog is a very interesting protein, since it has so many effects.
 The many functions of the protein probably explain why individuals with diprosopus generally have other problems beside duplication of facial structures.
 They often have brain and heart abnormalities.
 These may contribute to the death of a two-faced individual soon after birth.

 Thankfully, diprosopus is rare, but it often has a sad consequence when it appears.
 If craniofacial duplication is relatively minor and localized, however, it may be helped by surgery.
 Frank and Louie was extremely lucky that his particular abnormalities, his surgeries, and the loving care that he received enabled him to survive and enjoy life.
-It's wonderful that Tres Johnson has reached the age of thirteen.
-He has medical problems, but hopefully treatments will improve and he will have a good life.
+It's wonderful that Tres Johnson has reached the age of fifteen (and that he will hopefully celebrate his sixteenth birthday this year).
+He has medical problems, but I hope that treatments improve and that he has a long and good life.

 © 2014 Linda Crampton